eosnetworkfoundation/docs/docs/30_getting-started-guide/25_hello-world.md

 Once you complete the tutorial, you should have created a **_Hello World_** smart contract and deployed the smart contract on a blockchain.

-## EOSIO Contract Development Toolkit
+## Antelope Contract Development Toolkit

-Create EOSIO smart contracts using the C++ programming language.
-The EOSIO Contract Development Toolkit or [EOSIO.CDT](../glossary/index/#eosio.cdt) provides the libraries and tools required to build a smart contract.
+Create Antelope smart contracts using the C++ programming language.
+The Antelope Contract Development Toolkit or [EOSIO.CDT](../glossary/index/#eosio.cdt) provides the libraries and tools required to build a smart contract.
 See the [EOSIO.CDT](https://developers.eos.io/manuals/eosio.cdt/latest/index) manual for more details on how to get started with the `EOSIO.CDT`.

 To deploy the smart contract to the blockchain, first use the [eosio-cpp](https://developers.eos.io/manuals/eosio.cdt/v1.7/command-reference/eosio-cpp) tool to compile the smart contract.
 The compilation builds a webassembly file and a corresponding application binary interface (ABI) file.